 Manoeuvrability and Ease of Use

 The Beldray is a simple stick vacuum cleaner.
-The lightweight 2.3kg design makes it easy to carry around the home, and it’s also not too difficult to push on carpets (which is an issue with some high powered vacuums.)
+The lightweight 2.3kg design makes it portable and easy to carry around the home, and it’s also not too difficult to push on carpets (which is an issue with some high powered vacuums.)

 A bonus is that it can lie down relatively flat, which makes cleaning under furniture much easier.
 Although a drawback is that it’s not the most manoeuvrable vacuum on the market.